BYJU’S Is Now Among the World’s Highest Valued Edtech Companies

 Since BYJU’S was founded back in 2008, the company has been attracting investors.
 In 2016, its reputation outside of India grew considerably when the company received a $50 million investment from the Chan Zuckerberg Initiative.
 In 2017, BYJU’S announced another successful funding round when Tencent Holdings put in $40 million.
 Earlier the same year, the company also received $30 million in a round led by Verlinvest.
 But none of these funding rounds come even close to BYJU’s most recent announcement.

-On December 11, BYJU’S announced that it had just secured a staggering $540 million in a private equity funding round led by Naspers.
+On December 11, BYJU’S announced that it had just raised $540 million.
 With this funding round, BYJU’S has now raised a total of $775 million from investors.
-According to TechCrunch, this takes the company’s valuation up to $4 billion, which makes it one of the most valuable edtech companies in the world.
-In addition, at $4 billion, BYJU’S is now India’s fourth highest-valued tech company trailing behind only Paytm, Ola, and OYO.
+According to TechCrunch, this means the company’s valuation is now $4 billion, ranking it among the world’s most highly valued edtech companies.
+BYJU’S is also now India’s fourth highest-valued technology company.

 But this raises an obvious question: What is BYJU’S planning to do with all its new funding?